zoemccormick/rbac_workshop/README.md

 ./fib.sh
 ```

 In your browser, you should now see the fibonacci service among the core services.
-Navigate to <https://{your-ec2-ip}:30000/services/fibonacci/latest>, if you see `Alive`, the fibonacci service is running.
+Navigate to <https://{your-ec2-ip}:30000/services/fibonacci/1.0/>, if you see `Alive`, the fibonacci service is running.
 When this is the case, your setup is complete!

 ## Basic RBAC

 We will start by configuring a basic RBAC policy on your fibonacci service.
-Using your editor of choice, `export EDITOR=vi`.
+Using your editor of choice, `export EDITOR=vi # or whatever`.
 Then take a look at `greymatter get proxy fibonacci-proxy`.
 You should see the following:

 ```bash
 {